DASS-Lab-Group/SpecTraL/README.md

 transformation directly in the low-rank latent space, and recovers the *exact* singular values of the aggregated update `ΔW* = Σ_k p_k B_k A_k` from a compact `r × r` core matrix `C = R_B R_Aᵀ` — without ever forming the dense `m × n` update.
-It then applies the **ScreeNOT** estimator to separate the inter-client consensus signal from non-IID noise, yielding an MSE-optimal, layer-adaptive global rank `r*`.
+It then applies the **ScreeNOT** estimator to separate the inter-client consensus signal from non-IID noise, yielding an optimal, layer-adaptive global rank `r*`.
 A **padding-aware initialization** scheme then maps the compact global adapters back to each client's full local rank for the next round of training.